jgowler/Proxmox-CloudInit-Terraform-Project/Terraform-files/README.md

   }
   ```

 This part has been added for post-deployment configuration.
-I intend to use Ansible playbooks to manage these machines so Python is necessary.
+I intend to use Ansible playbooks to manage these machines so Python is necessary. `sleep 20` has been added to the `remote-exec` provisioner to allow the network time to come online before attempting to run the other commands.

 ## Step 4c - Configuring the  Worker VM(s)